 - Stakes – a wooden, metal, or plastic pole that is driven into the ground.
 As tomato plants grow, you use twine to tie them to the stake at intervals (perhaps every 6 to 12 inches of growth).
 Often used for taller indeterminate tomato varieties.

 - Cages – a metal or plastic cage that surrounds a tomato plant, keeping it contained to a small area and giving it a place to grow.
 Often used for shorter determinate tomato varieties.
+(You can find steel tomato cages (5 feet high) online from Ace Hardware.)

 - Trellis – a lattice made of wood, metal, plastic, or rope/twine that gives tomato plants a place to climb.